We independently research, test, and recommend the best products; you can learn more about our review process here.

 The ideal Jon boat trolling motor size is a 42″ shaft and 55lb thrust.
 Jon boats are relatively light, so it doesn’t take much power to move them across the water, and you don’t want a long shaft that ends up getting in the way.

-The weight of the trolling motor won’t matter too much because Jon boats have a decent weight capacity.
-However, the weight will add up on you, especially if you’re using Lead-Acid Deep Cycle Batteries.
+The weight of the trolling motor won’t matter because Jon boats have a decent weight capacity.
+However, the weight will add up, especially if you’re using Lead-Acid Deep Cycle Batteries.

 Also, keep in mind the more weight that’s in the boat, the more your trolling motor must work to move the boat.
 So keeping down the total weight in the boat is very important.